searxng/searxng/docs/dev/engines/index.rst

 determines which :ref:`search processor <searx.search.processors>` is used by the engine.

-In this section a list of the enignes that are documented is given, a complete list of the engines can be found in the source under: :origin:`searx/engines`.
+In this section a list of the engines that are documented is given, a complete list of the engines can be found in the source under: :origin:`searx/engines`.

 .. _online engines: